IgorBuchelnikov/ObservableComputations/README.md

 ```
 That property defines what values should have arguments in a method call so that value of that call  changes.

-ATTENTION: Code example given in this section is not a standart, it is rather an antipattern: it contains code duplication and changes of properties of RoomReservation class is not tracked.
-That code is given only for demonstration of tracking сhanges in a method return value.
+ATTENTION: Code example given in this section is not a standard, it is rather an antipattern: it contains code duplication and changes of properties of RoomReservation class is not tracked.
+That code is given only for demonstration of tracking changes in a method return value.
 See fixed code [here](#use-readonly-structures-to-expose-incapsulated-private-members).

-## Perfomance tips
+## Performance tips
-### Avoid nested parameter dependant computations
+### Avoid nested parameter dependent computations
 ```csharp
 using System;
 using System.Collections.ObjectModel;